jwong2947/Shortest-Path-Python/README.md

 # Shortest-Path-Python
-module using pygame to find the shortest path between 2 points on a grid
+module using pygame package to find the shortest path between 2 points on a grid